younginnovations/younginnovations.github.io/careers.md

             <div class="benefits-wrap__list">
                 <div class="benefits-wrap__list-content">
                     <span class="benefits-wrap-title">Tailored Career Development Plans</span>
-                    <p>Have a group of experienced supervisors tailor objectives specific to YOU for YOUR career growth in the organization. </p>
+                    <p>We take your career seriously.
+We are looking for people who want to join a group of dedicated, curious and hard-working professionals and, once hired, your career development becomes one of our top priorities.
+Together, we will create a tailored development plan, have regular one-to-one sessions to discuss progress or issues and push you to grow while asking that you help others to do the same.
+We will provide you with learning opportunities, leadership experience and the chance to grow your skillset in a truly international organisation. </p>
                 </div>
             </div>
             <div class="benefits-wrap__list">
                 <div class="benefits-wrap__list-content">
                     <span class="benefits-wrap-title">Great Perks and Benefits</span>
-                    <p>Enjoy delicious lunch at work!
-Join us for futsal, badminton, tennis or table tennis matches, whichever you prefer.
-Add roof top socials and gatherings along with annual retreats, parties and celebrations!</p>
+                    <p>We believe that when you work hard, the little things should be taken care of for you.
+We’ll provide a delicious lunch for you every day, cool refreshing drinks in the hot summer afternoons and tea to warm you in the winter.
+We provide paid sick leave up to the national maximum, a vibrant workspace, frequent Friday rooftop socials along with annual retreats, parties and celebrations!
+Throw in our weekly futsal, badminton and tennis leagues together with our daily table tennis matches and you have workplace heaven!</p>
                 </div>
             </div>
             <div class="benefits-wrap__list">
                 <div class="benefits-wrap__list-content">
                     <span class="benefits-wrap-title">A 5- day Week</span>
-                    <p>Enjoy a 5-day Week to relax and recuperate.
-We believe in work and personal life balance.</p>
+                    <p>At YoungInnovations, we work hard and play hard for 5 days a week.
+As career professionals, we take our jobs seriously and use lots of brain power from Monday to Friday.
+That’s normal for us, and we love it.
+But we also love a full 2-day weekend.
+We believe that 5 days of hard work should be rewarded with 2 full days of relaxation and a healthy work-life balance; come back on Monday refreshed and ready to go again - full steam ahead! - this week!</p>
                 </div>
             </div>
             <div class="benefits-wrap__list">
                 <div class="benefits-wrap__list-content">
                     <span class="benefits-wrap-title">A Learning Environment</span>
-                    <p>Be a part of our active learning community where experts help you hone your skills through Skill Learning Wednesday (SLW) and Knowledge Sharing Wednesday (KSW). </p>
+                    <p>As we’ve mentioned, we take your career pretty seriously.
+After our clients, you’re our Number 1 priority.
+We want to ensure that you excel, and we look for people who are just as ambitious and dedicated as we are.
+At YoungInnovations, you’ll be a part of our active learning community where in-house experts (your colleagues!) run weekly  Skill Learning workshops and Knowledge Sharing sessions to help you hone your skills.
+You’ll take courses in areas that interest you - from data visualisation to Docker - and lead others in your area of expertise.</p>
                 </div>
             </div>
         </div>